Frequently Asked Questions

 Level: Intermediate; Interested: DBAs; Category: Maintenance

 Making a backup of the databases in a Galera cluster is easy and simple.
 One simple method would be to remove one node from the cluster–without shutting down the mysqld daemon.
 From there, you can use mysqldump to make a logical backup, or whatever backup software you prefer.
 It will have little or no effect on overall performance of the cluster.
-When you’re finished, simply reconnect the node to the cluster.
+When you are finished, simply reconnect the node to the cluster.
 The other nodes will quickly provide what’s needed for it to be insync with the cluster.
 For more information on using mysqldump with Galera, see mysqldump.

 The problem with such a simple backup method, though, is that it lacks a Global Transaction ID (GTID).
 You can use backups of this kind to recover data, but they are insufficient for use in recovering nodes to a well-defined state.
 Plus, some backup procedures can block cluster operations during the backup.